 - 12.5 The Appointed Actuary shall exercise judgment on the use of discounting in the valuation of liabilities where the effect of such discounting is material.
 The Appointed Actuary shall apply explicit discounting, and shall only apply the discounting if this is deemed to be justified in his professional judgment.
 Where explicit discounting is deemed justified, the Appointed Actuary shall not apply implicit discounting in his valuation.
-Explicit discounting shall be applied to all future valuation of liabilities and reversal of the application of explicit discounting is disallowed.
-In any case, the Appointed Actuary shall ensure that the resulting provision meets the level of prudence expected of the Guidelines. - 12.6 Where discounting is deemed to be justified, a Labuan takaful operator must use the discounting approach outlined in paragraphs 12.5 to 12.9 to discount all future cash flows when determining the best estimate liabilities of the takaful contracts. - 12.7 The base risk-free yield curve for discounting cash flows is determined based on a three-segment approach and the parameters to be used will depend on the currency denomination of the cash flows, as set out in Appendix X.
+Explicit discounting shall be applied to all future valuation of liabilities and reversal of the application of explicit discounting is disallowed. - 12.6 Where discounting is deemed to be justified, the rate to be used in discounting the expected future payments for a line of business shall be the risk free discount rate.
+In any case, the Appointed Actuary shall ensure that the resulting provision meets the level of prudence expected of this Guidelines.